superdan-t/Legendary-Overlord-2/README.md

 # Legendary Overlord 2.0

+## Deprecated Project Notice
+I have not updated or otherwise maintained this project since 2019, my first semester of undergrad.
+In its current state, the project may be incomplete, buggy, completely broken, or absolutely fabulous.
+The code hasn’t been relevant in any of my technical projects since then, and I have no intention of ever using this project again.
+My program design skills, quality standards, language preferences, and other technical abilities have developed a lot since 2019, assisted by my interest in maintaining projects outside of academia.
+That being said, I have decided to keep my old projects public as I reflect on my own educational journey.

+## Description

-This project is for an Arduino Mega microcontroller to manage a variety of systems in a household.
-Beginning as a lamp switched by an old TV remote, my "RoomControl" project has been reformed, revived, and recreated many times by myself.
-Some versions in the past weren't even completed to a functional level.
+This project is for an Arduino Mega microcontroller to automate a variety of systems in a household (particularly lights).
+Beginning as a lamp switched by an old TV remote, my "RoomControl" was my first non-trivial Arduino project.
+In these early days, I learned a lot very quickly, so I frequently rewrote the project to use my new-found programming skills.
+Each iteration involved "upgrading" the name until they became comically intense.
 The best build to date was called "Mythic Overlord," a functional extension of the Legendary Overlord.
-Mythic attempted to make the code run lighter, but ultimately failed, since the simplicity of the base resulted in greater complexity and redundancy in once simple functions. ~~As of right now, this repository is *not* functional, as it is under development.~~ This is actually coming along pretty well and there are multiple functional pieces, including an I2C slave to expand your reach with less wire and, of course, the master device.
+Mythic attempted to make the code run lighter, but ultimately failed, since the simplicity of the base resulted in greater complexity and redundancy in once simple functions.

-Documentation may appear here spontaneously.
-One day it will be organized, but it will begin as notes for myself to keep track of things.
+Documentation may appear here spontaneously. ~~One day it will be organized, but it will begin as notes for myself to keep track of things.~~

+### Subprojects:
+* Root: Main project as described above.
+Requires an LCD screen and Ethernet shield with SD card.
+Has a fun web interface.
+* LEGO2-OLD: Incomplete early prototype.
+Probably should've been deleted, but I'm a few years late for that.
+* LEGO2-Serial-Only: Version of the root that only offers lighting control and can be controlled over Serial or I2C
+* LEGO3: Project restart in first semester of undergrad that reflects a design philosophy change.
+Instead of being able to give each light channel an effect, effects were made separate and could apply to a range of channels.
+This was a logical step for controlling individually-addressable LED strips where viewing each LED as a separate channel was logicially clunky and required tons of memory.
+* LightingControlMaster: Contains some prototype code relating to dimmers.

 ## Documentation